Annette Zolin Hirsh

 at Racine Art Museum

-Either directly or indirectly, many artists create work in response to the environment that they are in, whether that be through subject matter, techniques, or materials.
+Whether directly or indirectly, many artists create work that responds to the environment they inhabit through subject matter, techniques, or materials.
 Handmade Up North showcases a variety of art jewelry and small-scale metalwork from artists with Wisconsin ties, each offering personal and cultural reflections on life in the region.
-Drawing from a wide range of styles and media, included works reference Wisconsin’s abundant nature and wildlife, urban and rural landscapes, importance as an agricultural hub, anddistinctive Midwestern sense of community.
+Drawing from a wide range of styles and media, included works reference Wisconsin’s abundant nature and wildlife, urban and rural landscapes, importance as an agricultural hub, and distinctive Midwestern sense of community.

 In addition to works from RAM’s permanent collection, loaned examples of beadwork and quillwork adornment from Anishinaabe artist Emily Minogiizhigookwe Nelis Locklear broaden the exhibition’s perspective—offering a more holistic view of the region’s artistic heritage and highlighting enduring Indigenous traditions.